neogeek/neogeek.github.io/_posts/2018-12-30-building-an-ar-app-without-code.md

 emoji: 📱
 color: '#7EEEDA'
 permalink: /building-an-ar-app-without-code/
+description: 'Use the AR Foundation Components plugin to get a basic AR app or game working without writing any additional code.'
 ---

 > **tl:dr** - Use the [AR Foundation Components](https://github.com/CandyCoded/ARFoundation-Components) plugin to get a basic AR app or game working without writing any additional code.